jonathanlewell/johnlewell/content/blog/_index.md

 +++
-title= "Blog"
-description= "Welcome to my blog" draft= false
+title= "Street Photography Blog" description= "See what I see: ordinary people in suspended moments of time." draft= false
 +++

-Here you'll mainly find my insights into Street Photography.
+See what I see: ordinary people in suspended moments of time.
 I also include some site announcements and cover other topics too.
 Enjoy.